Medical SEO: Improve Your Healthcare Website’s Rankings

 It’s painfully obvious that these sites will continue to experience volatility over time given they are held to such a high standard, so caution is advised.

-Are we certain these core updates tanked medical websites because they had poor E-A-T or they fell into the negative consequences of YMYL content?
+Are we certain these core updates tanked medical websites because they had poor E-E-A-T or they fell into the negative consequences of YMYL content?
 No, because there is no transparency provided by Google with core updates, but educated speculation suggests that it plays a very, very important role.

 What Can I Do To Improve My Rankings?